acg-team/IndelViewer/README.md

 # Indel Points Visualization

-This repo contains an implementation of the `arpip indel viewer` which...
+This repo contains an implementation of the `arpip indel viewer` which help the user to visualize the indel points in the phylogenetic tree.

 ## Contributing
 If you want to contribute to this repo simply submit a pull request!